Burkina Faso's security forces are killing more civilians. Survivors detailed 1 village's massacre

 Burkina Faso's government spokesman didn't respond to requests for comment about the Nov.
 5 attack.
 Previously, officials have denied killing civilians and said jihadis often disguise themselves as soldiers.

 The three survivors told AP they're certain the men were security forces, not jihadis.
-They describe them wearing military uniforms, one with a Burkina Faso flag fastened to him as he tried to warn a group of civilians that anyone found alive would be killed.
+They describe them wearing military uniforms, one with a Burkina Faso flag fastened to him.
 The farmer saw a helicopter flying toward the village in the attack's aftermath — those are used solely by the military, not insurgents.

-The United Nations urged the government to conduct an independent and transparent investigation into the attack, hold those responsible accountable, and compensate victims and families, said Seif Magango, spokesperson for the U.N.
+The United Nations urged the government to investigate, hold those responsible accountable, and compensate victims, said Seif Magango, of the U.N.
 Human Rights Office.

-Burkina Faso's prosecutor's office said it opened an investigation, but four months later, survivors said they've had no news.
+Burkina Faso's prosecutor's office said it opened an investigation.
+Four months later, survivors said they've had no news.

 "THEY MASSACRED THEM"